 - Reducing adverse events in blood transfusion J. British Journal of Haematology.
 131. Pp8-12.
 2005

 - Building better hospital transfusion committees for Ontario Transfusion and Apheresis Science.
 46. 323-327.
 Pp 2012

 - Can hospital transfusion committees change transfusion practice?
 Journal of The Royal Society of Medicine.
 Vol 95.
 Pp 450 -452.
 2002

 - The role of hospital transfusion committees in blood product conservation.
 Transfus Med Rev. 18 (2).
 Pp 93-104.
 2004

 - The Hospital Transfusion Committee.
-Guidelines for Improving Practice.
-JAMA.
+Guidelines for Improving Practice JAMA.
 253 (4).
 Pp 540-543.
 1985

 - The hospital transfusion committee: a step towards improved quality assurance.
-N Z Med J. 104 (921).
+G. N Z Med J. 104 (921).
 Pp 427-9.
 1991

-- 2015 Survey of Patient Blood Management Management 2015 Patient Blood Magement Survey
+- 2018 Survey of Patient Blood Management 2018

 The content of this resource has been developed and reviewed by members of the ISBT Clinical Transfusion Working Party and should be used at the discretion of healthcare professionals utilising this clinical resource.
 The authors or the International Society of Blood Transfusion cannot accept legal responsibility for the content of this resource.